 9) The ‘specialized’ warhorse –

 The image of a medieval knight is incomplete without his horse.
 But unlike the Mongol warrior who was intrinsically attached to his horse/horses, the horse of the medieval knight was bred for specific purposes.
-Simply put, the warhorse was used specially for battlefield scenarios, whereas other varieties were used for transport (like rouceys and hackneys) and even recreational activities like hunting (like coursers).
+Simply put, the warhorse was used especially for battlefield scenarios, whereas other varieties were used for transport (like rouceys and hackneys) and even recreational activities like hunting (like coursers).
 Furthermore, there were also prized horses that were only flaunted during parades and tournaments – mostly by the richer knights and the noble lords.

 To that end, the actual warhorse of the medieval times, also known as the destrier, stood at a height of 5 ft to 5 ft 4 inches (15 to 16 hands), and was mostly an uncastrated adult male (stallion).
-And beyond just its height credentials, the defined musculature of the chosen horse conformed to its broad chest and short-back, thus combining the advantages of both speed and strength while also upholding crucial stamina needed in actual charges and counter charges.
+And beyond just its height credentials, the defined musculature of the chosen horse conformed to its broad chest and short-back, thus combining the advantages of both speed and strength while also upholding crucial stamina needed in actual charges and counter-charges.

 10) Chivalry and contradictions –

 Much has been said about the scope of chivalry when it came to the medieval knight.
 But in truth, the conceptual elements of chivalry were muddled, while the ‘guidelines’ of chivalry were only codified in 14th century.
-Simply put, the very ambit of chivalry was loosely defined, and that ‘generic’ system pertained to what was perceived as proper knightly conduct.
+Simply put, the very ambit of chivalry in the middle ages was loosely defined, and that ‘generic’ system pertained to what was perceived as proper knightly conduct.
 Many elements of this extensive code of conduct were formulated by the political elite (sometimes involving clergy) and then vowed upon by the knight at his ‘dubbing’ ceremony.
 In that regard, the basis of chivalry was mainly focused on three factors when it came to actual combat scenarios.

 Unsurprisingly, the first factor related to the martial prowess and courageous nature of the medieval knight.
 To that end, it was expected that the knight should be the first to engage the enemy, while also demonstrating his individual ‘heroic’ feats on the battlefield (a propensity that sometimes led to tactical disasters, like in the Battle of Agincourt).
 The second factor hinted at a fair fight with equal representation of arms and even attacks of opportunity on both sides.
 The third broad factor (and probably the most important one for political ties) related to loyalty among the knights for their lord.
 On the other hand, the lord was also expected to be ‘dutiful’ towards his well-armed retainers, by showering them with gifts and sumptuous revenue portions.